lethaian29062004/A-Basic-Implementation-of-An-SMTP-Client/README.md

 >

-For a deeper comprehension of the application, <br>
+For a deeper comprehension of the application : <br>
-please read the main source code in the file (SMTPClientJavaGUI.java) with my comments in detail of each important parts .
+Please read the main source code in the file (SMTPClientJavaGUI.java) with my comments in detail of each important parts .